 This infection is caused by Staphylococcus aureus.
-This bacteria is one of the major cause of intestinal infection.
-This infection is occurred by consuming milk cheese, and other dairy product contaminated with this bacteria.
+This bacteria is one of the major causes of intestinal infection.
+This infection is occurred by consuming milk cheese, and other dairy products contaminated with this bacteria.
 A little concentration of 103 CFU/ml of S. aureus in cheese can produce enterotoxin A, thereby causing vomiting and diarrhea.

 Clostridium perfringes infection